 As I read this poem, I am really struck by the first couple of lines.
 The “frozen pulse and heart of fire” and the “snow a sculptured urn”.
 These lines conjure up thoughts of a battle of life and death being waged on the landscape.

 The next poem by William Carlos Williams is also titled “January”.
-This poem also talks about the winds, but perhaps in a somewhat playful manner.
+In this poem, Williams also talks about the winds, but perhaps in a somewhat playful manner.

 “January” by William Carlos Williams